tsaikd/html2canvas/readme.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/niklasvh/html2canvas?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![Build Status](https://travis-ci.org/niklasvh/html2canvas.png)](https://travis-ci.org/niklasvh/html2canvas)

+#### Notice ####

+Modified for use within DGLogik.
+If you want to use it or expand on it compared to the normal html2canvas, go ahead.
+Perhaps you could message me (mbullington) on Freenode, and we could get a viable fork going.
+I'll try to fix bugs and issues, but it's not a huge priority.

 #### JavaScript HTML renderer ####

  The script allows you to take "screenshots" of webpages or parts of it, directly on the users browser.
 The screenshot is based on the DOM and as such may not be 100% accurate to the real representation as it does not make an actual screenshot, but builds the screenshot based on the information available on the page.